shipwright-io/build/docs/buildstrategies.md

 Reason is intended to be a one-word CamelCase classification of the error source, with the first letter capitalized.
 Error details are only propagated if the build container terminates with a non-zero exit code.
-This information will be available in the `.status.failureDetails` field of the BuildRun.
+This information will be available in the `.status.failureDetails` section of the BuildRun.

 ```yaml
 apiVersion: shipwright.io/v1alpha1